planetscale/docs/content/docs/creating-database.md

 ---
-title: 'Creating a PlanetScale DB'
+title: 'Creating a database'
 category: 'setting-up-your-planetscale-database'
 ---

-# Creating a PlanetScale Database
+# Creating a database

-This document explains how to create a PlanetScale Database using the PlanetScale console.
+This document explains how to create a Database using the PlanetScale console.

 ## Prerequisites

-Before you can create a PlanetScale Database, you must first [create a cluster](creating-cluster).
+Before you can create a database, you must first [create a cluster](creating-cluster).

 ## Overview

-To create a PlanetScale Database, you will complete the following steps:
+To create a database, you will complete the following steps:

 ## Step 1: Open the Overview page for a cluster.